craigyjp/Korg-DW6000-editor/README.md

 * Dump of current patch as a sysex file.
 * Dump all patches over MIDI as sysex files (64).
 * 128 waveform mod support with Param 14 (currently not working from pot, but param is stored).

+  * Still to do, fix slave/master mode.
+  * Accept sysex patches over MIDI would be good.